 - To increase understanding of God’s heart for justice through Bible study, reflection and discussion

-- To increase the awareness of religious and community leaders of the need for them to encourage positive attitudes about good hygiene practices and sanitation.
+- To increase the awareness of church and community leaders of their capacity to encourage a positive community response to injustice